Fall 2016 textbook list

 For current prerequisites for a particular course, and to view course offerings for a particular semester, see the Virginia Tech Course Timetables.

-ECE 5560 Network and Computer Security (3C)
+ECE 5560 Fundamentals of Information Security (3C)

 Past experiences have shown us that security mechanisms of a given system or network must be properly designed from the very beginning, and not added on as an afterthought.
 If the required security mechanisms are not carefully integrated into the target system/network a priori to deployment, potential security breaches can inflict enormous damage.
-This issue is becoming more critical than ever as we see an increase in the exchange of sensitive information (e.g., medical records, financial data, etc.) over insecure network links.
-The design, deployment, and management of secure systems or networks require the ability to understand core security concepts, analyze the security vulnerabilities of a target system, and design necessary cryptosystems for the target system.
-This course provides requisite knowledge of fundamental security concepts and their applications that are needed by students who are conducting research in security-related topics.
+This issue is becoming more critical than ever as we see an increase in the exchange of sensitive information (e.g., medical records, financial data, etc.) over insecure network links. the design, deployment, and management of secure systems or networks require the ability to understand core security concepts, analyze the security vulnerabilities of a target system, and design necessary cryptosystems for the target system.
+This course provides requisite knowledge of fundamental security concepts and a brief introduction to their applications that are need3ed by students who are conducting research in security-related topics.

 Typically offered: Fall.
 Program Area: Computers.

 Prerequisites: Graduate Standing.

 - Formulate information security objectives of privacy (confidentiality), data integrity, authentication, and non-repudiation.

 - Describe the fundamental axioms and concepts in abstract algebra and number theory that form the foundation of network and computer security solutions.

 - Design and implement cryptosystems based on the design principles of symmetric-key and asymmetric-key algorithms.